abpframework/abp/docs/en/Blog-Posts/2023-06-05 v7_3_Preview/POST.md

 * Upgraded the [Blazorise](https://blazorise.com/) library to v1.2.3 for Blazor UI.
 After the upgrade, ensure that all Blazorise-related packages are using v1.2.3 in your application.
 * Module Entity Extension support has been added for the CMS Kit module.
 See [#16572](https://github.com/abpframework/abp/issues/16572) for more information.

-If you want to see more details, you can check [the release on GitHub](https://github.com/abpframework/abp/releases/tag/5.3.0-rc.1), which contains a list of all issues and pull requests closed with this version.
+If you want to see more details, you can check [the release on GitHub](https://github.com/abpframework/abp/releases/tag/5.3.0-rc.1), which contains a list of all the issues and pull requests were closed with this version.

 ## What's New with ABP Commercial 7.3?